ChristianHesels/terraform-s3-cloudfront-website/Readme.md

 ## Connecting AWS with Github Actions

 To use Github Actions with AWS a IAM Identity Provider is needed.
 Add a Provider `token.actions.githubusercontent.com` with the Audience `sts.amazonaws.com`.
-Afterwards create a new Role containing the S3 Resources, the Github Repo and the Cloudfront Resources which can be invalidated.
+Afterwards create a new Role containing the S3 Resources, the Github Repo and the Cloudfront Resources which should be invalidated.
 The Policy could look something like this:

 ```json
 {